Chart Color Schemes

 Watsonia has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of November 2025, the estimated population for the Watsonia statistical area (Lv2) is around 5,593 people.
-This figure reflects an increase of 241 individuals since the 2021 Census, which reported a population of 5,352 people.
-The change is inferred from AreaSearch's estimation of the resident population at 5,566 following examination of the latest ERP data release by the ABS in June 2024 and an additional 52 validated new addresses since the Census date.
-This level of population results in a density ratio of 2,431 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The primary driver for the area's population growth was overseas migration, contributing approximately 51.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Watsonia's population is estimated at around 5,593 as of Feb 2026.
+This reflects an increase of 241 people (4.5%) since the 2021 Census, which reported a population of 5,352 people.
+The change is inferred from the resident population of 5,566 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 50 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,431 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 51.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, making adjustments employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Looking ahead with demographic trends, the Watsonia (SA2) is forecasted to experience significant population increase in the top quartile of statistical areas across the nation.
-By 2041, the area is expected to grow by 1,678 persons based on aggregated SA2-level projections, reflecting a gain of 28.7% in total over the 17 years.
+Moving forward with demographic trends, a significant population increase in the top quartile of statistical areas across the nation is forecast, with the suburb expected to grow by 1,681 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 28.5% in total over the 17 years.

 Frequently Asked Questions - Population